 Deep down, you already know: pausing to mend is medicine, a small rebellion against the go-go-go.
 The calm, the focus, the spark, the head-to-toe magic.
 It’s real.
 Science has proven that acts of playful creativity improve overall wellbeing.
 (Besides, it's fun!
 We could all use some fun.)

-Mending isn’t just a task; it’s a quiet ritual of care for every part of you.
+Mending is a joyful ritual of care for every part of you.

 For Your Head